Mfundo-debug/my_portfolio/README.md

  - [x] the styles.css file is the main file that is used to style the website
  - [x] the script.ts file is the main file that is used to render the website
  - [x] the aboutme.html simply contains the about me section of the website
+ - [x] the website was deployed using netlify
 #### Output of an intro website

 #### ![](images/home.png)